-However, if you do choose to withhold personal information from us, we may not be able to fully process application forms nor may we be able to provide you with the most appropriate recommendations.
+However, if you do choose to withhold personal information from us, we may not provide our services to you or we may not be able to fully process application forms nor may we be able to provide you with the most appropriate recommendations.

 Marketing Opt Out

 If you do not want to receive ongoing information from us or from some of our service providers, you need to tell us.
-We will assume that you have provided us with your marketing consent unless you tell us otherwise.
+By agreeing to receive products or services from us, we assume that you have provided us with your marketing consent unless you tell us otherwise.

 Access to Your Information

-You may request access to the personal information we hold about you at any time.
-We will endeavour to process your request in a timely manner, usually with 20 business days depending upon the nature of your request.
-In certain circumstances, some of your personal information may need to be recalled from an archive or from other secure off-site locations.
+You may request access to the personal information we hold about you at any time via our contact details below.
+We will endeavour to process your request in a timely manner, usually within 20 business days depending upon the nature of your request.
+In certain circumstances, some of your personal information may need to be recalled from an archive or from other secure off-site locations, which may cause delay.

-We will not charge you for requesting access to your personal information, but we do reserve the right to recover any administrative costs to process your request e.g. photocopying, administrative time etc.
+We will not charge you for requesting access to your personal information, but we do reserve the right to recover any administrative costs we incur to process your request e.g. photocopying, administrative time etc.

 Under certain circumstances, we do not have to provide you with access to your personal information e.g. matters under legal consideration.
-In these circumstances, we will provide you with reasons why we cannot provide you with this access so that you are clear about our position.
+In these circumstances, we will:

-At all times we will attempt to ensure that all personal information we hold about you is accurate and that it reflects your current position, however we are dependent upon you notifying us about relevant changes to your personal information.
+We take reasonable steps to ensure that your personal information we collect, use or disclose is accurate, up-to-date, complete, relevant and not misleading., However we are dependent upon you notifying us about relevant changes to your personal information.

-At any time you can request that we update, or correct, the personal information we hold about you.
+At any time you can contact us using the details below to request that we update, or correct, the personal information we hold about you.
 When you do this, we will endeavour to deal with your request in a reasonable time frame.
 If you believe we have inaccurately recorded information about you, you can request that we make notations in our records relating to this inaccuracy.

 Who Is Bombora Advice?

 Bombora Advice is the holder of an Australian Financial Service License (AFSL Number: 439065).
-This license is issued by the Australian Securities and Investments Commission (ASIC).
+This licence is issued by the Australian Securities and Investments Commission.